Racism in France: Racism against Algerians

 The Algerian presence in France, both Berbers and Arabs, resulted from a unique history that began over a century ago.
 Algerians have been migrating from the colonies to the metropolis since the second half of the 19th century.
-Not recognized as French or foreign, Algerians have gone from being indigenous people, to French subjects, to “French Muslims of Algeria”.
+Not recognized as French or foreign, Algerians have gone from being Indigenous people to French subjects, to "French Muslims of Algeria".
 The Algerian migration to the French metropolis did not coincide with the colonial conquest of the Algerian territory in 1830.
-At that time, Algeria was a colony that attracted hundreds of thousands Europeans coming from France, Spain, Italy and Malta.
-French presence in Algeria gravely hurt the indigenous populations of Algeria, impoverished rural communities and reduced resources within Algerian land.
+At that time, Algeria was a colony that attracted hundreds of thousands of Europeans coming from France, Spain, Italy, and Malta.
+French presence in Algeria gravely hurt the indigenous populations of Algeria, impoverished rural communities, and reduced resources within Algerian land.
 These events, along with large increases in population caused the great migration from colonial Algeria to the French metropolis at the end of the 19th century.

-Principally Kabyles (members of a Berber ethnic group), young men provided labor in the development of French cities and of agricultural exploitations in the Mediterranean littorals of the metropolis (mainly Marseille).
+Principally Kabyles (a Berber sub-ethnic group), young men provided labor in the development of French cities and of agricultural exploitations in the Mediterranean littorals of the metropolis (mainly Marseille).
 Migrant workers from Algeria composed a community in the metropolis.
-These workers created a network that facilitated their access to work, news from Algeria and the preservation of both cultural and religious traditions in France.
-It was difficult to measure the size of this community as Algerians were not distinguished from the French but simply called “workers originating from Algeria”.
+These workers created a network that facilitated their access to work, news from Algeria, and the preservation of both cultural and religious traditions in France.
+It was difficult to measure the size of this community as Algerians were not distinguished from the French but simply called "workers originating from Algeria".
 In 1912, a census estimated that 4,000 to 5,000 Algerians lived in France and about 1,000 of them lived in the capital.
-They had become a crucial part of France's agricultural, industrial and urban sectors as they offered good and cheap labor.
+They had become a crucial part of France's agricultural, industrial, and urban sectors as they offered good and cheap labor.
 The First World War later increased the migration to France.
 Close to 100,000 workers from Algeria and over 175,000 colonial soldiers were recruited by the French army between 1914 and 1918.
 However, after the end of the war, public powers sent many of these workers and soldiers back to their colonies.